zpelgrims/zoic/README.md

 Special thanks to Tom Minor for the major help with C++ (it was needed!)

 Special thanks to Brian Scherbinski for the windows compile.

+Special thanks to Gaetan Guidet for the C++ cleanup and improvements.